sass/sass/doc-src/SASS_REFERENCE.md

       width: $width;
     }

 Variables are only available within the level of nested selectors where they're defined.
 If they're defined outside of any nested selectors, they're available everywhere.
+They can also be defined with the `!global` flag, in which case they're also available everywhere.
+For example:

+    #main {
+      $width: 5em !global;
+      width: $width;
+    }

+    #sidebar {
+      width: $width;
+    }

+is compiled to:

+    #main {
+      width: 5em;
+    }

+    #sidebar {
+      width: 5em;
+    }

 Variables used to use the prefix character `!`;
 this still works, but it's deprecated and prints a warning.